Student loan bankruptcy options and loan discharge

 If you are buried in student loan debt and ran out of options to solve this problem, then filing for bankruptcy might be your only option.
 But it is quite challenging to qualify for loan discharge if you file for bankruptcy as it involves a very complicated legal process.
 But if you are willing to put in the effort and go for it then you need to know what all requirements you need to meet before starting.

 Table of Contents

-The borrower is unable to maintain a minimal standard of living with the current income and expenses which is causing the dependents to pay for the loan repayments.
+The borrower is unable to maintain a minimal standard of living with the current income and expenses for you and your dependents if you are forced to pay your loans.

 Additional factors which are indicating that this situation is not likely to resolve anytime soon and may persist for a significant period of time of the repayment period.

-The borrower has made good efforts to stay in good faith to repay the loans the time period following up to declaring bankruptcy.
+The borrower has made efforts to stay in good faith to repay the loans in the time period following up to declaring bankruptcy.

 Most courts but not all of them use this test to assess and certify the eligibility of a claim for bankruptcy to discharge a loan.